RareSkills/cairo-tutorial/content/cairo-type-casting.md

 }
 ```

-So the key point is: `bool` → `felt252` works automatically, but `bool` → integer types require manual conversion, and no automatic casting works in the reverse direction.
+So the key point is: `bool` to `felt252` works automatically, but `bool` to integer types require manual conversion, and no automatic casting works in the reverse direction.

 In most cases, booleans should remain as booleans for better type safety and code clarity.